 This approach comes in part from the ideas that animate the "Philosophy in the Schools" movement, which has a track record of dramatically improving students' academic abilities across the board.

 In the UK, a randomized trial involving 3,000 children investigated the academic value of teaching philosophy to children.
 The teachers, often with no previous experience in philosophy, were given just two days of training.
 Yet students showed dramatic gains in confidence and self-esteem.
 Average reading, math, and writing skills improved by several months relative to peers outside the program.

 At Duke University, a 5-year study of 10,000 children tried a beautifully simple experiment: teach children who do not test as "gifted" as if they are gifted.
 The result?
 Many children subsequently did so much better academically that they then did test as gifted.

 Why are very smart students so drawn to philosophy?
 Because it's where the hardest problems are!
 But all young people - and adults - can benefit from being invited to wrestle with big-picture questions about their own thinking and living.

 “It is no ordinary thing we are discussing, but how to live our lives.”

-Mentoring may work best as a long-term engagement, but even a few hours can make a big difference.
+Mentoring works best as a long-term engagement but even a few hours can make a big difference.

 The best session length depends on each individual's interests, age, and goals.
 One-hour sessions are a good place to start.
 Sometimes 90-minute or 2-hour sessions are useful.

 Richard charges $70 / hour online, but our first meeting is free: it is your opportunity to get a sense of whether this is a good fit.
 If you think it is, save 10% by committing to five sessions ahead of time.
 I accept payment through PayPal, Google Pay, and Venmo.